SAT Reading: The Toughest Section

 Once you can accurately distinguish between passage types, pinpoint which one you typically struggle with the most and focus your studying on that passage type.

 Try looking up the same authors, journals, or topics in order to better understand patterns in how these texts are organized, and how language and vocabulary are used.
+Check out our SAT recommended reading list created by Director of Exam Prep English Ms. Rachel Erwin!

 Tip 2: Closely Read the Title and Excerpt